Tuesday, November 11, 2025

 SUN DANCE (1990)

-When my husband, Bob, and I visited Rosebud Reservation in South Dakota, home to the Sicangu Lakota Oyate,* we were invited to a Sun Dance with Edna Little Elk, known to all as Unci (grandmother), Alice Four Bears and Tate (Unci's young granddaughter).
-The Sun Dance was to be held in Kyle, on the Pine Ridge Reservation, home to the Oglala Lakota Oyate.* We drove for two hours on some crude, winding hills and dirt roads.
-It was cold and windy, with low heavy clouds in the sky.
+On one of our visits to the Rosebud Reservation in South Dakota, my husband, Bob, and I were invited to a Sun Dance.
+The reservation is home to the Sicangu Lakota Oyate (1).
+We accompanied Edna Little Elk, known to all as Unci (grandmother), Alice Four Bears and Tate (Unci's young granddaughter).
+The Sun Dance was to be held for several days in Kyle, on the Pine Ridge Reservation, home to the Oglala Lakota Oyate.
+The Sun Dance would be held in honor of tribal members, Joe Eagle Elk and Stanley Red Bird (2).
+Unci and Alice, as Lakota elders, were the honored guests.

-Bob and I were asked to gather sage out on prairie, which we did and then returned to the tipi to wait for the dancers.
-When they arrived, they went into the sweat lodge first for purification.
-All of dancers entered at the east of the Sun Dance circle.
-Some had pipes, and sage wreaths, bracelets and anklets.
-Women wore shawls around their shoulders.
-They then all turned together to face in each direction.
-The drums and singing began.
-It felt like the drums were the heartbeat of the community, as all danced around the Sacred Tree, holding up their hands to the tree at the mention of "Wakan Tanka," the Creator of all that is.
+Unci asked Bob and me to gather women's sage out on prairie, which we did and returned to the tipi to wait for the dancers.
+When they arrived, they went into a sweat lodge for purification and then returned to prepare for the Sun Dance.
+Some wrapped shawls around their shoulders; some adorned themselves with sage wreaths around their wrists or ankles.
+We all then went to the Sun Dance circle and watched the men and women dancers enter, at the east of the circle.
+Together the dancers all turned toward each of the four directions.
+Then the drums and singing began, seeming to me like the heartbeat of the community, as all danced around the Sacred Tree, holding up their hands to it at the mention of Wakan Tanka, the Creator of all that is.
+It was very moving--this ritual of prayer and celebration--its reverence and meaning.

 The Badlands - Pine Ridge

-During our visits to South Dakota, we met many people, both White and Native, involved in initiatives to preserve the language and aspects of Lakota culture, as is the case across the country.
-Ron Goodman* a poet and teacher from Virginia, worked with others in this effort.
-Sadly, we also saw many Lakota with tormented faces in the towns rife with illness, addiction, crime and poverty.
+During our visits to South Dakota, we met both White and Native people involved in initiatives to revive and preserve the language and culture of the Lakota people, as is the case across the country for other tribes.
+We met Ron Goodman (2), a poet and teacher from Virginia, who worked with others in this effort, then teaching at Sinte Gleska, a public tribal land-grant university in the town of Mission on Rosebud.
+Goodman authored, with Stanley Red Bird, Lakota Star Knowledge, which describes how the heavens were looked to as a source and guide for seasonal, practical and cultural aspects of life for the Lakota.

+Sadly, we also saw the lasting effects on many Lakota--tormented faces in the towns, rife with illness, addiction, crime and poverty.
 It was heartbreaking!

-Fortunately, history has left us many photos and the words of Native Americans from the period during and after contact with the Europeans.
-The photos of faces--beautiful, noble and strong as their culture once was--aware of their ancestors and the spiritual nature of life with connection to all of creation, represented in daily rituals and in ceremonies such as the Sun Dance.
+Fortunately, history has left us documents, photos and the words of Native Americans about their way of life--their beliefs and wisdom from the period during and after contact with the Europeans.
+The faces in these photos seem noble and strong, as their culture once was--aware of their ancestors and the spiritual nature of life with connection to all of creation, represented in daily rituals, and in ceremonies such as the Sun Dance.

-The Lakota have a saying: Mitakuye Oyasin (All My Relations)
+The Lakota have a saying: Mitakuye Oyasin (All My Relatives), or "relations," meaning everything and everyone in creation.

-Here is an excerpt :
+Here is an excerpt:

-"There was a time when our people covered the land as the waves of a wind-ruffled sea cover its shell-paved floor, but that time long since passed away with the greatness of tribes that are now but a mournful memory....
+"....There was a time when our people covered the land as the waves of a wind-ruffled sea cover its shell-paved floor, but that time long since passed away with the greatness of tribes that are now but a mournful memory....
 And when the last Red Man shall have perished, and the memory of my tribe shall have become a myth among the White Men, these shores will swarm with the invisible dead of my tribe, and when your children’s children think themselves alone in the field, the store, the shop, upon the highway, or in the silence of the pathless woods, they will not be alone.
 In all the earth there is no place dedicated to solitude.
 At night when the streets of your cities and villages are silent and you think them deserted, they will throng with the returning hosts that once filled them and still love this beautiful land.
 The White Man will never be alone...."

 Let him be just and deal kindly with my people, for the dead are not powerless.
 Dead, did I say?
 There is no death, only a change of worlds...."